Factions in the Liberal Democratic Party (Japan): Historical factions

 Historically, the most powerful and aggressive faction leader in the LDP was Kakuei Tanaka, whose Mokuyo Club factions dual-house strength in the early 1980s exceeded 110.
 His followers remained loyal despite the fact that he had been convicted of receiving ¥500 million (nearly US$4 million) in bribes from Lockheed (the Lockheed scandal) to facilitate the purchase of its passenger aircraft by All Nippon Airways and that he had formally withdrawn from the LDP.
 Tanaka and his most bitter factional rival, Takeo Fukuda, were a study in contrasts.
 Tanaka was a roughhewn wheeler-dealer with a primary school education who had made a fortune in the construction industry; Fukuda was an elite product of the University of Tokyo Law Faculty and a career bureaucrat.

 In the face of Fukuda's strong opposition, Tanaka engineered the selections of prime ministers Masayoshi Ōhira (1978–80) and Zenkō Suzuki (1980–82).
 The accession of Yasuhiro Nakasone to the prime ministership in 1982 would also not have occurred without Tanaka's support.
 As a result, Nakasone, at that time a politically weak figure, was nicknamed "Tanakasone".
 But Tanaka's faction was dealt a grave blow when one of his subordinates, Noboru Takeshita, decided to form a breakaway group.

 The LDP faction system was closely fitted to the House of Representatives' medium-sized, multiple-member election districts.
 The party usually ran more than one candidate in each of these constituencies to maintain its lower house majority, and these candidates were from different factions.
 During an election campaign, the LDP, in a real sense, ran not only against the opposition but also against itself.
 In fact, intraparty competition within one election district was often more bitter than interparty competition, with two or more LDP candidates vying for the same block of conservative votes.
 For example, in the House of Representatives election of February 18, 1990, three LDP and three opposition candidates competed for five seats in a southwestern prefecture.
 Two of the LDP candidates publicly expressed bitterness over the entry of the third, a son of the prefectural governor.
 Local television showed supporters of one of the LDP candidates cheering loudly when the governor's son was edged out for the fifth seat by a Komeito candidate.

+Factions dissolved in 2024

+As a result of the 2023–2024 Japanese slush fund scandal, four major factions and one minor faction announced their dissolution in January 2024.
+The details of these factions at the time of their dissolution is given below.

+Seiwa Seisaku Kenkyūkai

+The largest faction of the LDP was led by former prime minister Shinzo Abe from 11 November 2021 until his assassination in 2022.
+He had replaced ex-Chief Cabinet Secretary Hiroyuki Hosoda as leader as Hosoda became the new Speaker of the House of Representatives.
+Since Abe's assassination and up until the faction was dissolved, the faction was run under collective leadership.